shaivipandey/eas503-notes/chapters/04/exercises.md

 ```

 ## Exercise 7
-Modify ex6 to only allow login if the user is active
+Modify ex6 to only allow login if the user is active.

 ```{code-cell} ipython3